 Now you know how to copy conditional formatting but change the reference cell also.
+Here I have tried to cover all the ways.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about Excel.
-Stay with us and keep learning.

-- How to Copy Chart Format in Excel (3 Easy Ways)
+- How to Create a Rating Scale in Excel

-- How to Copy Above Cell in Excel (3 Easy Ways)
+- How to Copy Conditional Formatting to Another Workbook in Excel